Rate Limiting

 Window Size Selection

-- Short Windows (1-5 minutes): For burst protection
+- Short Windows (1-5 minutes): burst protection

-- Long Windows (24 hours): For monthly limits
+- Long Windows (24 hours): daily caps

 Limit Configuration